FusionAuth/terraform-provider-fusionauth/docs/resources/system_configuration.md

 ## Argument Reference

+* `report_timezone` - (Required) The time zone used to adjust the stored UTC time when generating reports.
+Since reports are usually rolled up hourly, this timezone will be used for demarcating the hours.

+---

 * `audit_log_configuration` - (Optional)
   * `delete` - (Optional)
     * `enabled` - (Optional) Whether or not FusionAuth should delete the Audit Log based upon this configuration.
 When true the auditLogConfiguration.delete.numberOfDaysToRetain will be used to identify audit logs that are eligible for deletion.
 When this value is set to false audit logs will be preserved forever.